Tamulur/EnsembleChat/Overview.md

 ## Data/State

 * **Official chat history** (persisted): only **user inputs** and **final replies** (either from a single LLM call or from the aggregator).
 Proposals and aggregator deliberations are not stored.
 * Save chats under `Chats/` (one file per session, timestamped filenames).
 The app only remembers **the selected PDF path** during the active session.
-Save chats in text format.
+Save chats in Markdown format.

 ## Model Calls